 The Golden Spiral (also known as the Fibonacci Spiral, named after Leonardo Fibonacci who developed the mathematical formulas behind it in the 12th century AD) is a more refined version of the golden ratio, with a curved lines leading through the composition joining a series of intersecting squares of which the main subject is typically placed on.
 The Golden Spiral leads viewers eyes through an image with a natural flow and is believed to appear in many elements of nature such as flower petals, shells, tree branches and even hurricanes or tornadoes.

-Landscape photography composition tip #10 – Break the all of the compositional rules and experiment yourself!
+10 – Break all of the compositional rules and experiment yourself!

 As with all forms of art, the way we all interpret and react to photographs and other imagery we see is very personal and subjective.
 What one person may appreciate as an impressive composition, others may not appreciate.
 As a photographer you are an artist and the way you personally interpret and want to portray the scene in front of you, and your own personal feelings and emotions towards what you are seeing does not have to match what others feel.
 The above “rules” really are just guides that will help you understand the mathematics behind what really is a creative art.
 Don’t limit yourself or create restrictions around the imagery you create.